sandbergja/dlc_authority_fetcher/README.md

 By default, this script waits 10 seconds between each request (the Library of Congress "recommends that software programs submit a total of no more than 10 requests per minute").

+For this reason, it is strongly recommended that you only run one instance of this script at once.

 ## Acknowledgments

 Special thanks to Josh Stompro for all your help with the specifics of id.loc.gov searching!